01luna/downgrade/doc/downgrade.8.md

 ## DEFAULT BEHAVIORS

-By default, **downgrade** will search both local caches and the ALA.
+By default, **downgrade** will search local caches, the ALA, and the ALHA.

 If only one package with its corresponding location matches, the package will be installed without further prompt from the user.